Mariological Society of America

 The Mariological Society of America was founded by Fr.
 Juniper B. Carol, O.F.M., in October 1949.
 The charter members gathered for the first meeting in Washington, D.C., in January 1950.
 Since that time, the MSA has met annually in various cities throughout the United States.
 In 1954, the Society was recognized as a corporation “organized exclusively for charitable, religious, educational and scientific purposes.”
 Listed in the Official Catholic Directory as one of the national organizations of the United States Catholic Conference, it is recognized as a tax-exempt organization.
 Since 1979, the office of the executive secretary of the MSA has been located at the Marian Library of the University of Dayton.

 The organizational structure is found in the Bylaws of the Mariological Society of America.
 The MSA is governed by an Administrative Council.
 Active (professional) membership is open to persons with an academic degree in theology (or its equivalent).
 Associate membership is for those who share the aims of the MSA.
 Communities or institutions may also request associate membership.
 Persons living or working outside the U.S.A. are welcome to join.

-The MSA holds an annual three-day meeting.
+The Mariological Society of America (MSA) holds an annual three-day meeting.
 The place of the meeting, themes and speakers are determined by the Administrative Council.
 Suggestions for future annual meetings are appreciated.
 Particularly welcome are offers from groups who wish to host an annual meeting.
 Anyone may attend the sessions of the annual meetings.
 The annual meeting usually includes a presidential address, 5 or 6 presentations; and a survey of recent Marian publications, focusing primarily on books and articles in English, but including recent writings on Mary in other languages as well.
-The proceedings of the annual meeting are published in Marian Studies.
-All members receive a copy and subscriptions are also available.
+The proceedings of the annual meeting are published in Marian Studies, which is now available through E-Commons.